SonarSource/sonarqube-roslyn-sdk/README.md

 #### Generating a jar for an analyzer that is not available from a NuGet feed
 If you want to create a jar for Roslyn analyzer that is not available from a NuGet feed (e.g. an analyzer you have created on your local machine) you can specify a package source that points at a local directory containing the *.nupkg* file created by the standard Roslyn templates.
 See the [NuGet docs](https://docs.nuget.org/create/hosting-your-own-nuget-feeds) for more information.

+By default, the [NuGet.config](./RoslynPluginGenerator/NuGet.config#L16) file shipped with the RoslynSonarQubeGenerator has a local package source configured that points to `C:\LocalNugetFeed`.

 #### NuGet packaging information